 Code Style

-The Tryton Project strongly recommends the following code style.
+The Tryton Project strongly recommends the following code style:

 Python

-Code style, in general, follows PEP 8:
+Code style, in general, follows PEP 8 and PEP 257:

 - Use 4 spaces for indentation.